 After returning to the UK in 1993, Patricia led the UK’s largest Black-led theatre company, Talawa Theatre Company, producing ground-breaking work with partners including the West Yorkshire Playhouse, The Victoria and Albert Museum and English Touring Theatre.
 The company also launched the careers of young Black British theatre makers and toured groundbreaking work to South Africa’s Grahamstown Festival.

-    Patricia has won awards for her work in radio drama with the BBC, for both original series and adaptations of the work of among others Andrea Levy, Alice Walker and Zora Neale Hurston.
+Patricia has won awards for her work in radio drama with the BBC, for both original series and adaptations of the work of among others Andrea Levy, Alice Walker, Zora Neale Hurston and Toni Morrison.

 She is a Fellow of the Royal Society of the Arts and was awarded an MBE for services to Black British Theatre.

 Her son and grandsons are the great joys of her life.